Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • Red

-Brown is a neutral color that’s commonly used as a base or building block in interior color palettes.
+Brown is a neutral color that’s commonly used as a base or building block in interior design palettes.
 It optimizes the benefit of color combination, meaning it can work entirely on its own or to enhance other colors.
-It has the ability to stand out as the foundation for the rest of your palette or make a statement independently.
 This color reminds us of nature, soil, dirt, and trees, which closely relates to stability and growth.
 It’s a grounding color that soothes our senses and warms up our space.
 Lighter shades add excellent undertones to other colors, while deeper browns create a solid statement.

 Purple